 Another example: If I am sad and isolated, I can decide to decline an invitation to have coffee with a good friend, letting my sadness tell me I just don’t have the motivation or I wouldn’t be good company.
 Or, I can acknowledge my sadness and that it is going to be hard, but decide that I am not going to let it impact my behavior and I will get together with a friend anyway.
 (You can read more about Opposite Action here).

 As you can imagine, in both of these situations, the initial emotion is going to be there regardless… but the behavior we choose in response to that emotion can then impact and change the emotion.

 What do you actually DO with this information?

 People will often say you need to go to therapy to talk about difficult emotions, but talking isn’t for everyone.
-Many people find writing or other creative expressions as a better fit and this can absolutely be a way to face feelings, writing about them or expressing them through other forms of art and creativity.
+Many people find writing or other creative expressions as a better fit, and this can absolutely be a way to face feelings!

-This is one is tried and true and can help you if you feel so overwhelmed by these difficult emotions that you struggle to imagine letting them in, or you find when you do they interfere with living your life the way you hope to.
+This one is tried-and-true.
+It can help if you feel so overwhelmed by these difficult emotions that you struggle to let them in or find that—when you do—they interfere with living your life the way you hope to.
 A counselor or group can provide great support for facing and processing difficult emotions.

-It is easy to put on a happy face and tell even your closest friends or partner that you are “fine” when really you are struggling.
-Consider the people you trust the most and push yourself to be honest with them about the feelings you have, even the tough feelings, rather than falling into the trap of avoiding or ignoring them.
-You may find some amazing support from them that you never expected!
+It’s easy to put on a happy face and tell even your closest friends or partner that you’re “fine” when you’re struggling… But consider the people you trust the most and push yourself to be honest with them about the feelings you have—even the tough feelings—rather than falling into the trap of avoiding or ignoring them.
+You may find some amazing support from them that you never expected.

 Other thoughts, ideas, experiences, or suggestions about difficult emotions?
-Keep the convo going by leaving a comment!
-As always, subscribe to get our new posts straight to your inbox – it is the easiest way to keep up with WYG!
+Keep the conversation going by leaving a comment… And, as always, subscribe to get our new posts straight to your inbox!